3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/constructors-and-prototypes.md

 };
 ```

-And now we want another object describing a different hero:
+And now we want another object literal describing a different hero:

 ```js
 var wonderWoman = {